Top Pieces Of Advice For Email Account Hacking

 5. Database Breaches and Credential Stuffing

 Major data breaches regularly expose millions of email addresses and passwords.
-Attackers purchase these databases on dark web markets and test the credentials against other services.
+Attackers looking to hack email accounts purchase these databases on dark web markets and test the credentials against other services.

 How it works: